 So there you have it, 6 things to do when in Medellin – the beautiful city of eternal spring.

 Mel is a freelance (copy)writer, translator, graphic designer and travel blogger.
-She was born in Sweden to Hungarian parents and has studied and worked in the UK, Australia, Spain, Thailand, Turkey and Bulgaria.
+She was born in Sweden to Hungarian parents.
+Mel has studied and worked in the UK, Australia, Spain, Thailand, Turkey and Bulgaria.
 She’s in love with Hawaii and Budapest and can go back over and over again.
-Mel’s based in Stockholm, Sweden, but spends as much time as possible where the sun shines more than a few months per year.
-You can follow Mel’s way to warm weather on Instagram, Facebook, Twitter, Pinterest and on her blog meetmelatthegate.com
+Mel’s based in Stockholm, Sweden.
+However, she spends as much time as possible where the sun shines more than a few months per year.
+You can follow Mel’s way to warm weather on Facebook, Twitter, Pinterest and on her blog meetmelatthegate.com